 Aspen guitars in general are (based also on other owners' comments) excellent value for money ... this assumes that you have or can find one in good condition.
-This makes them an excellent option as a traveling guitar, for example: to take with you when you don't want to risk your expensive 'brand-name' acoustic being left in a car.
+This makes them an excellent option as a travelling guitar, for example: to take with you when you don't want to risk your expensive 'name-brand' acoustic being left in a car.
 Or perhaps as a beginner's or student's guitar.

 If looking to buy one ... wherever possible, I would make this a 'try before you buy' exercise, because the guitar's condition might vary considerably after around years.

 - Playability - 8 / 10

 - Sound - 8 / 10

 - Durability & Reliability - 9 / 10

 - Overall Average Score ...
 8.4 / 10

 230115 - (Excellent) - I was given a D25 SN: 2575 0255 about 30 some years ago for my son to play.
 I've looked for information all over the internet and this is the most I've ever seen.
 I was thinking about selling it, but now I think I'll just keep it until I find someone that needs a guitar - CM.

 Editor's Note: That could be the origin of a most excellent tradition ... perhaps leave a note about the instrument's history in its case or bag.
 Sorry, I volunteer at a local museum, I can't help myself ...